|Learn how to encourage responsible building and improve the quality of housing for all.|

 Improving housing, particularly affordable housing, can have far-reaching social consequences.
 If housing for low-income people is placed nowhere but in low-income neighborhoods, those neighborhoods can remain low-income – and ignored – indefinitely.
 If affordable or public housing is essentially racially segregated – either by design or by location or circumstance – that’s a lost opportunity for people of different races to get to know one another.
 Some of the ways in which communities and developers try to improve housing with social effects in mind:

 - Mixed-income development.
-A mixed-income development includes, as you might guess, residents of different income levels.
-While all the units in a development may be similar in design, if not in size, a certain number may be subsidized (usually for residents at or below 150-200% of poverty level), others may be low- to moderate-income (with rent or purchase price based on income), and still others may be market-rate (full price for a comparable unit).
+A mixed-income development includes, rather apparently, residents of various income levels.
+While all the units in a development may be similar in design, a certain number may be subsidized (usually for residents at or below 150-200% of poverty level), others may be low- to moderate-income (with rent or purchase price based on income), and still others may be market-rate (full price for a comparable unit).
 The intent here is to create a diverse community that spans two or more income levels, with no distinctions made, where cross-cultural and cross-class socializing and friendships are possible.
 There is an assumption that lower-income people will raise their aspirations, and that the more affluent will gain more understanding of and empathy for those with less.
 In the ideal, the diversity of the residents removes the stigma and isolation of poverty that often goes with subsidized housing, and encourages all to take pride in maintaining their homes.

 - Mixed-use development.
 A mixed-use development includes both residential and commercial space, often one above the other.
 It may also be mixed-income, and/or include residence areas for both seniors and families with children.
 One advantage of mixed use is that it encourages street life, and creates a “village” feel to the development, making the area safer and more pleasant.
 It also makes access to shopping or other services easier for residents, especially seniors and people with disabilities, for whom public transportation may be difficult to manage.